Encourage students to reflect on the negative consequences of bullying using these powerful bullying writing prompts.

-44. Compare and contrast cyberbulling and bullying in-person.
-In your opinion, which is worse and why?
+44. Compare and contrast cyberbullying and bullying in-person.
+Which is worse and why?

-45. In your opinion, do you think it is important to forgive a bully for hurting us?
+45. Do you think it is important to forgive a bully for hurting us?
 Why or why not?

 46. Imagine someone bullies your best pal.
 What types of support can you offer him or her?

 47. What is the responsible way to respond to a bully?
 Would you respond differently at school versus outside of school?